 Question: Has any prior research been conducted in this field?

 In either case, you would need to determine whether the research tools are sufficiently well developed to address your research idea.

 Primary data is data that has not been gathered before.
 As a researcher you may collect data yourself using surveys, interviews, or experiments.
 You are in control of your research project and will know what type of data you need.
 At the heart of primary data collection are the acts of

 Not everyone has to collect their own data.
 You may want to use data that has already been collected by someone else, for example census data, data from previous studies, data from a commercial partner or governmental or non-governmental organisations.
 This data is known as secondary data as you have not directly collected it yourself.
 It can be gathered from a variety of sources, both published and unpublished.
+When using secondary data you should evaluate the quality of the data, check the definitions are comparable and look carefully at the supporting documentation so you know you are comparing like for like.
 You may even get the data directly from the original collector such as your supervisor.

 Take a look at this definition for Secondary data

 Qualitative and quantitative research have frequently been presented as distinct and polarised choices for a research methodology.
 The Oxford English Dictionary define qualitative research as that which “seeks to describe the quality of something in size, appearance, value etc” while quantitative research is “the measurement of the quantity of something”.
 To put it another way, quantitative research may ask “how big is X?, “How many X’s are there?” whereas qualitative research could ask “what is X?”, “how does X vary in different circumstances?”.